alhassy/repl-driven-development/README.md

 </div>

-Just as <kbd style="">C-u C-x C-e</kbd> inserts the resulting expression at the current cursour position, so too all `repl-driven-development` commands allow for a <kbd style="">C­u</kbd> prefix which inserts the result.
+Just as <kbd style="">C-u C-x C-e</kbd> inserts the resulting expression at the current cursour position, so too all `repl-driven-development` commands allow for a <kbd style="">C─u</kbd> prefix which inserts the result.
 This allows for a nice scripting experience where results are kept for future use.

-Finally, just as <kbd style="">C­h e</kbd> shows you the `*Messages*` buffer where you can see the evaluations of your Emacs Lisp via <kbd style="">C­x C­e</kbd>; likewise, <kbd style="">C­h e</kbd> shows you the output results of any REPL command created by `repl-driven-development`.
+Finally, just as <kbd style="">C─h e</kbd> shows you the `*Messages*` buffer where you can see the evaluations of your Emacs Lisp via <kbd style="">C─x C─e</kbd>; likewise, <kbd style="">C─h e</kbd> shows you the output results of any REPL command created by `repl-driven-development`.

 # Official Manual